End of the Dialogue

 The film caused an uproar when it was originally released in 1970.
-It was released worldwide and also screened on television in many countries, including the U.S., U.K. and New Zealand.
+It was released worldwide and also screened on television in many countries, including the U.S. (as a CBS special), U.K. (on Man Alive), and New Zealand.
 The film is valuable as not only a record of history, but also a record of how little the outside world understood about what was happening in apartheid South Africa.
 The London Observer called it, "the most successful act of clandestine subversion against apartheid for years."
+The same team went on to make Last Grave at Dimbaza.